 Cuban Place Names

-Cuban boys can be called: Alex, Anton, Arlo, Carlos, Cedro, Ché, Chumo (the twin, if only two puppies are born in a litter) Cisco, Elon, Fidel, Jorge, Juan, Martin, Miguel, Pedro, Rafi (short for Rafael), Ramon, and Tomas.
+- Cuban Boy Names: Alex, Anton, Arlo, Carlos, Cedro, Ché, Chumo (the twin, if only two puppies are born in a litter) Cisco, Elon, Fidel, Jorge, Juan, Martin, Miguel, Pedro, Rafi (short for Rafael), Ramon, and Tomas.

-And Cuban girls might be: Angel, Carmen, Charo (a flower), Cheena, Coro, Estell, Judi, Lola, and Norma.
+- Cuban Girl Names: Angel, Carmen, Charo (a flower), Cheena, Coro, Estell, Judi, Lola, and Norma.

 Although some small puppy names are appropriate for a Havanese, there are a lot of lists out there that really just cover small dogs.
 They are not for these little Cuban dogs at all.
-If you want something unique, try one of these names:
+If you want something unique, try one of these:

-For male puppies: Blanco (for a white puppy), Blando (fluffy or huggable), Castro, Chico (a boy), Costa (you can use this if your dog is from the coast), Danté (especially if your puppy is a little devil!), Dino, Feliz (happy, and this word would actually work for a boy or a girl dog) Mambo (a style of dance from Cuba), Mano (slang for little brother), Migo (from amigo, a friend), Milo (from milagro, a miracle puppy), Mojo, Paco, Pancho, Pueblo, Rico (rich), and Tio (uncle).
+- Male puppies: Blanco (for a white puppy), Blando (fluffy or huggable), Castro, Chico (a boy), Costa (you can use this if your dog is from the coast), Danté (especially if your puppy is a little devil!), Dino, Feliz (happy, and this word would actually work for a boy or a girl dog), Mambo (a Cuban dance style), Mano (slang for little brother), Migo (from amigo, a friend), Milo (from milagro, a miracle puppy), Mojo, Paco, Pancho, Pueblo, Rico (rich), and Tio (uncle).